 All documents must be in English.
 For all non-English documents, a certified and signed English translation must be attached.
+For official bank statements only, an administrator on campus may be available to translate the document into English.

 Visa Services